fortran-lang/stdlib/doc/specs/stdlib_hash_maps.md

-The constants `inmap_probe_factor`, and `map_probe_factor` are used to parameterize the slot expansion code used to determine when in a `inchain_map_call` the number of slots need to be increased to decrease the lengths of the linked lists.
+The constants `inmap_probe_factor`, and `map_probe_factor` are used to parameterize the slot expansion code used to determine when in a in a procedure call the number of slots need to be increased to decrease the search path for an entry.
 The constant `inmap_probe_factor` is used to determine when the ratio of the number of map probes to map calls is too large and the slots need expansion.
 The constant `map_probe_factor` is used to determine when inserting a new entry the ratio of the number of map probes to map calls is too large and the slots need expansion.